dustinlyons/nixos-config/README.md

 For MacOS, it's similar.

-During installation, these commands set up access to Github, connect to syncthing, my Tailnet, etc. On first boot, syncthing automatically starts downloading my persistent data to `~/.local/share`.
+During installation, these commands install keys for Github, connect to syncthing, enable Wireguard, etc. On first boot, syncthing automatically starts downloading my persistent data to `~/.local/share`.

-To make all this happen, we first need to create a private `nix-secrets` repo to store secrets, and a few initial keypairs for encryption.
+To make all this happen, two things are required:

+* a private `nix-secrets` repo to store secrets
+* two keypairs for encryption

 ## Create a private secrets repository
 Create a private `nix-secrets` repository that will hold your `age`-encrypted secrets.
 These secrets are later read by `agenix` as part of the Nix build.